k23mhadh/IMTDB_MIXTE/README.md

 -**User Service Modification**: Adapted the User service to send GraphQL requests to the Movie service using the POST method, ensuring compatibility with the new API.

 -**Times Microservice Development with gRPC**: Created API proto files for the Times service and implemented the service using gRPC.
-Conducted testing with a gRPC client and Postman.

 -**Booking Microservice Implementation with gRPC**: Developed the Booking service using gRPC by creating the necessary API proto files.
 Updated the service to replace REST requests to Times with gRPC remote procedure calls, making Booking both a gRPC server and client.